Control Electrician Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for control electricians in Georgia?

 Georgia's largest industrial employers are among the most active sponsors for control electrician roles.
-Kia Georgia in West Point, Gulfstream Aerospace in Savannah, Novelis in Oswego, and Shaw Industries in Dalton have all filed H-1B and other work visa petitions for skilled electrical and controls positions.
+Kia Georgia in West Point, Gulfstream Aerospace in Savannah, Novelis in Oswego, and Shaw Industries in Dalton have all filed H-1B visa and other work visa petitions for skilled electrical and controls positions.
 Large manufacturing and energy companies operating in the state are generally more likely to have established immigration support infrastructure than smaller contractors.

 Which visa types are most common for control electrician roles in Georgia?